SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 - Online Store — ~$9.95/mo intro / ~$24.95/mo renewal — WooCommerce features bundled

-Bluehost's renewal pricing is better than SiteGround's at first glance — the Choice Plus tier at ~$18/mo renewal is where most serious users end up, and that's actually comparable to SiteGround's StartUp renewal.
-But look at what you're getting at each level before assuming "cheaper" means "better value."
+On the surface, Bluehost's renewal pricing looks better than SiteGround's — the Choice Plus tier at ~$18/mo renewal is roughly where most people end up, and that's actually in line with SiteGround's StartUp renewal.
+But don't just assume cheaper automatically means better value without looking at what each tier actually gives you.

 Feature-by-Feature Comparison: SiteGround vs Bluehost 2026